syue40/component-collection-backend/README.md

 # Component Collection Backend
 This small Flask application is used as the backend for the Component Collection application.
 It has some basic functionality for querying a PostgreSQL database.
+It also has methods for modifying user data stored in the database, as well as methods for sending emails when requested.

 The database I'm currently using for this project is a copy of the popular DVD Rental database.
 I currently have a copy of the database running locally, but have plans to deploy a copy to Azure.